neilck/aka-extension/Readme.md

 To install latest version, download V1.0.8-\*.zip and extract files.
 Then search for "how to load unpacked extension in Chrome".

+## Version 1.09

+Thanks to [@robwoodgate](https://github.com/robwoodgate) signString() is now supported.
+This allows applications (clients) to pass in a message string, and get a signed hash using your private key.

+See [NIPS PR-1842](https://github.com/nostr-protocol/nips/pull/1842) for more information.

+Note that the message can not be a JSON object (to prevent the signing of Nostr events using signString() instead of signEvent() which would bypass permission checks).

 ## Version 1.08

 <img src="docs/images/1.08.png" width="260px"  alt="most recent visits">